idealparable/BibleQ/DidLazarusWriteJohn.md

 (S outlies P.)

-I and O are "particular" types of premises.
+I and O (some and some not; mnemonic includes and outlies) are "particular" types of premises.

 If we affirm a particular premise, typically it is taken as confirming the real existence of at least one member. ("Some S is P" implies at least one member of S does exist.)
 While "all S is P" (A-type; affirms) is not taken as implying any S actually exist.